joshsilverman/Dijkstra/cosi180/ReadMe.txt

 I implemented Prim using the adjaceny list for the graph.
 I made the heap/dictionary structure more general so it can now be used to do operations on both vertices (time/distance from origin to vertex) and edges (edge weight).

+OutputPrim.txt is a tour using Prim's algorithm.

+2B

 http://www.cs.brandeis.edu/~storer/cs180/Assignments/BrandeisMap/Project.html

 ___________________________________________________________________